EMV chip cards were commonplace in Europe well before they made the leap to the United States. Nowadays, they’re

 Note: The official liability shift for chip cards happened in 2015.
 We’re leaving this article for historical purposes and because it provides general information about EMV chip technology.

-There are certainly costs associated with the transition to EMV, but the benefits come in the form of increased security, reduced fraud, and even expanded marketing opportunities for small businesses.
+There are certainly costs associated with the transition to EMV, but benefits come in the form of increased security, reduced fraud, and even expanded marketing opportunities for small businesses.

-EMV is already the payment standard in every major market except for the United States, making the switch to EMV in the U.S. long overdue.
+EMV chip cards are already the payment standard in every major market except for the United States, making the switch to EMV in the U.S. long overdue.

 - What is EMV?

 - Preparing Your Business for EMV

 EMV is a technology standard originally developed by Europay, MasterCard and Visa (hence the acronym EMV) in 1994 that utilizes smart cards to increase the security and global compatibility of credit and debit card transactions.